-While there have been no studies to prove the effectiveness of a niacin flush, there have actually been a few studies on people who ingested large amounts of niacin in an effort to detox before a drug screening.
+While there have been no studies to prove the effectiveness of a niacin detox, there have actually been a few studies on people who ingested large amounts of niacin to detox before a drug screening.

 One adolescent ingested 13 grams of niacin, only to come away with severe abdominal pain, chest pain, hypoglycemia, and a long list of other problems.

 A 17-year-old patient was also admitted to the hospital with acute liver failure after ingesting a large amount of niacin.